 What is Community Heroes?

-KPBS and the National Conflict Resolution Center are pleased to launch a new local initiative: Community Heroes.
+In January 2017, KPBS and the National Conflict Resolution Center were pleased to launch a new local initiative: Community Heroes.
 The goal of Community Heroes is to honor ordinary individuals who give selflessly to benefit their community and have actively made it a better place.

 KPBS and NCRC seek nominations for heroes from the public based on topics, ranging from health to poverty, from inequity to the environment.
 Four heroes are chosen annually, with the first honored in the spring of 2017.
 In selecting the honorees, a committee of volunteers look for individuals who embody service and selflessness, who have shown a commitment to effectively collaborating with those around them, and who reflect the diversity of our region.